laurenhamann/book-blog/content/blog/reviews/The Silent Wife/index.md

 Only days ago, another young woman was viciously murdered in a state park in northern Georgia.
 Is it a fluke, or could there be a serial killer on the loose?

-As Will Trent digs into both crimes it becomes clear that he must solve the cold case in order to find the answer.
+As Will Trent digs into both crimes it becomes clear that he must solve the cold case to find the answer.
 Yet nearly a decade has passed—time for memories to fade, witnesses to vanish, evidence to disappear, and lies to become truth.
-But Will can’t crack either mystery without the help of the one person he doesn’t want involved: his girlfriend and Jeffrey Tolliver’s widow, medical examiner Sara Linton.
+But Will can’t crack either mystery without the help of the one person he doesn’t want to be involved with: his girlfriend and Jeffrey Tolliver’s widow, medical examiner Sara Linton.